 Cold Weather Plants

-Winter weather can easily ruin a garden.
-But you can take the work and the worry out of freeze protection by growing cold-hardy plants.
+Even though winter weather can easily ruin a garden, you can grow cold-hardy plants to take the work and the worry out of freeze protection.

 Once your summer annuals start to fade, replace them with flowers that can withstand freezing temperatures.
 Examples include the following:

 Place these plants in a spot where they will receive full sun.
 Remember, this location may be different than in the summer because of the lower winter sun.

 Also, add color to your garden by incorporating ornamental cabbages and kale in flower beds and containers.

 For more information on growing annuals in Florida, as well as other cold-hardy variety suggestions, read Gardening with Annuals in Florida.

 For winter vegetable gardens, cole crops are reliable cool-weather producers.
 Cole crops, which are members of the Brassicaceae family, include broccoli, cabbage, collards, turnips, and kale, among others.

 Use some of these varieties for your winter-proof garden:

 - Cabbage—‘Rio Verde,’ ‘Savoy,’ ‘Flat Dutch’ (also try Chinese Cabbages, such as ‘Bok Choy’ or ‘Napa’)